 * This is the Professional Version. *

-Hypertrophic cardiomyopathy (HCM) is a congenital or acquired disorder characterized by marked ventricular hypertrophy with diastolic dysfunction but without increased afterload (eg, from valvular aortic stenosis, coarctation of the aorta, systemic hypertension).
+Hypertrophic cardiomyopathy (HCM) is a congenital or acquired disorder characterized by marked ventricular hypertrophy with diastolic dysfunction but without increased afterload (eg, due to valvular aortic stenosis, coarctation of the aorta, systemic hypertension).
 Symptoms include dyspnea, chest pain, syncope, and sudden death.
 A systolic murmur, increased by Valsalva maneuver, is typically present in the hypertrophic obstructive type.
-Diagnosis is by echocardiography or MRI.
-Treatment is with β-blockers, verapamil, disopyramide, and sometimes chemical reduction or surgical removal of outflow tract obstruction.
+Diagnosis is by echocardiography or cardiac MRI.
+Treatment is with beta-blockers, verapamil, disopyramide, and sometimes chemical reduction or surgical removal of outflow tract obstruction.

-HCM is a common cause of sudden death in young athletes (see Sudden Cardiac Death in Athletes ).
+Hypertrophic cardiomyopathy is a common cause of sudden death in young athletes.
 It may cause unexplained syncope and may not be diagnosed before autopsy.

-Most cases of HCM are inherited.
-At least 50 different mutations that are inherited in an autosomally dominant pattern have been identified; spontaneous mutations are common.
-Perhaps 1 in 500 people is affected; phenotypic expression varies markedly.
+Most cases of hypertrophic cardiomyopathy are inherited.
+At least 1,500 different mutations that are inherited in an autosomally dominant pattern have been identified; spontaneous mutations can also occur.
+At least 1 in 500 people are affected; phenotypic expression varies markedly.

-The myocardium is abnormal with cellular and myofibrillar disarray, although this finding is not specific for HCM.
+The myocardium is abnormal with cellular and myofibrillar disarray, although this finding is not specific for hypertrophic cardiomyopathy.

 Contractility is grossly normal, resulting in a normal ejection fraction (EF).
 Later, EF is elevated because the ventricle has a small volume and empties nearly completely to maintain cardiac output.